cabforum/smime/SBR.md

 1. **Validation of mailbox authorization or control**: Completed validation of the control of a mail server in accordance with [Section 3.2.2.1](#3221-validating-authority-over-mailbox-via-domain) or [Section 3.2.2.3](#3223-validating-applicant-as-operator-of-associated-mail-servers) SHALL be obtained no more than 398 days prior to issuing the Certificate.

-      In the event of changes to the TLS Baseline Requirements methods specified in [Section 3.2.2.1](#3221-validating-authority-over-mailbox-via-domain), a CA MAY continue to reuse completed validations and/or supporting evidence for the period stated in this section unless otherwise directed in a ballot.
+      In the event of changes to the TLS Baseline Requirements methods specified in [Section 3.2.2.1](#3221-validating-authority-over-mailbox-via-domain), a CA MAY continue to reuse completed validations and/or supporting evidence for the period stated in this section.

       Completed validation of control of a mailbox in accordance with [Section 3.2.2.2](#3222-validating-control-over-mailbox-via-email) SHALL be obtained no more than 30 days prior to issuing the Certificate.